 Vaikunta Ekadasi and Saturdays attract a large number of devotees.
 Thirukalyana Seva is an important offering.

-: The shrine of the goddess at the southern limits of Bangalore is much sought after by devotees.
+Banashankari Temple: The shrine of the goddess at the southern limits of Bangalore is much sought after by devotees.
 The deity is seen mounted on a lion, her 'vahana.'
 Hundreds of people congregate here for the Raahukaala puja on Sundays, Tuesdays and Fridays.

-: The Wodeyar rulers built this Vishnu temple nearly 300 years ago.
+Srinivasa Prasanna Venkataramanaswamy Temple: The Wodeyar rulers built this Vishnu temple nearly 300 years ago.
 It is situated near Tipu Sultan's Summer Palace.

 Sri Dharmarayaswamy Temple: It is a Dravidian style shrine situated at Nagarathpet.
 There are 3 towers.
 In the sanctum, Dharmaraya, Krishna, Arjuna, Draupadi and Bhima are worshipped.
 Karaga festival is celebrated during March-April.
 Karaga, an earthen pot symbolising Shakti, is taken out in a spectacular procession to the Sampangi Tank on the night of Chaitra Poornima.